cotonic/cotonic/doc/worker-protocol.md

     <a href="" onclick="cotonic.pub('~/my/click')" data-foo="...">...</a>

 The page will walk up in the DOM tree to find the nearest component to expand `~`.
-Click event data and the element's dataset is sent published to the topic.
+Click event data and the element's dataset is then published to the topic.